Frequently Asked Questions

 - Are children charged full price for tours?

-Most of our tours cost 3,000 Chilean pesos for children, with a juice tasting and a souvenir glass; the Ultra-Premium Tour costs 15,000 pesos for children.
+Most of our tours cost 3,000 Chilean pesos for children, with a juice tasting; the Ultra-Premium Tour costs 15,000 pesos for children.

 - Are there any restaurants to have lunch at the winery?